Simple Carbon Calculator

 All data in this CO2 calculator is based upon the official 2014 guidelines from the Department of Environment, Food and Rural Affairs, originally published in 2001, with data updated at June 2015.
 Emissions for other fuels can be found on Defra's Environmental Reporting page.
 This table only gives our selection of the most useful conversion factors, and CO2 equivalents are given on a Gross Calorific Value basis: Defra may eventually move to a net CV basis which will slightly increase emission factors from natural gas and LPG.

 The average car mileage figure when size and fuel are unknown is equivalent to an average UK family car returning 36mpg.
-This too is considerably more fuel efficient than earlier factors, reflecting the better fuel economy of the UK fleet as a whole.
+This is more fuel efficient than earlier factors, reflecting the better fuel economy of the UK fleet as a whole.
 We have (from 2013 onwards) added additional types, sizes and fuels to enable a better estimate of emissions.
 If your car fleet returns better figures on average, (or you drive a smaller car achieving (say) 45mpg, or regularly share a car) then you could adjust the mileage accordingly to estimate CO2 emissions.
 In choosing a figure, it's worth bearing in mind that official published fuel consumption figures are calculated under ideal conditions (a warmed up engine, no sharp braking or accelerating) and are typically 15% better than achieved by most drivers in real life with a larger difference for newer more fuel efficient cars.
 Petrol and diesel emissions are based on UK retail blends, which typically include a small proportion of biofuels.
 The average diesel car has only slightly lower emissions due to it typically being significantly larger.
-Taxi emissions are based on average passenger-km emissions in a typical black cab (so make allowance for sharing).
+In line with official recommendations, from 2017 we have added average factors for plug-in hybrids and fully electric vehicles.
+Note that if you charge them at home/work you will either need to deduct the electricity used for charging the vehicles from the total electricity figure, or just include the miles driven using third party charging points, such as those at motorway service areas.
+Taxi emissions are based on average passenger-km emissions in a typical black cab (so make an allowance for sharing).

 Aeroplane emissions are very hard to estimate.
 The figure above is based upon short-haul (European) flights in economy class - add up to 50% for business class travel with lower seat densities.
-The 2013 figures now include an estimate of radiative forcing from other aircraft emissions in the upper atmosphere, such as ozone created from NOx or condensation trails, and not just the CO2 emitted on the journey.
+Figures include an estimate of radiative forcing from other aircraft emissions in the upper atmosphere, such as ozone created from NOx or condensation trails, and not just the CO2 emitted on the journey.

 Rail and local bus emissions vary greatly depending on time of day (how busy the bus or train is), and location - lightly used rural buses inevitably report higher emissions than ones in central London.
 We have used a network rail average, though commuter trains may have lower emissions.
 From 2013 we have added Eurostar as a lower-carbon alternative to flying, though our kWh estimate is a bit flaky.
 One reason its emissions are low is that it is quite largely powered by French (nuclear) electricity.
 Coaches (long distance bus) are generally calculated to have emissions even lower than rail, but are included with trains.